 No one has a crystal ball as to what will happen with regards to COVID-19, but we have emerging clarity on which scenarios are more and less likely.

 It appears likely that most cities worldwide have already or will have to take drastic social distancing measures, resulting in a partial to complete cessation of local commercial activity, at some point within the next few months.
 This includes where you live and do business, if you have avoided this to this point.
 Early in the COVID-19 pandemic, several countries appeared to roll out aggressive mitigation strategies which avoided the necessity for lockdowns.
-Unfortunately, the more recent experience of these countries suggests this is not likely sustainable.
+Unfortunately, the more recent experience of these countries suggests this is not likely to be sustainable.
 We advise you to consider “business as usual” to become impossible, likely sooner than expected.

 In planning your response to COVID-19, you are not just preparing for a prompt, critical threat to the business.
 You should also plan for waves of similar conditions interspersed with brief returns to relatively normal operations.
-This will be during an atmosphere of general trepidation and with confusion in the public response.
+This will be during an atmosphere of general unease and with confusion in the public response.

 Your first online store

 Building an online store from scratch is a major project.
-We would, candidly, likely advise most businesses against that project even in the best of times.
+We would, candidly, probably advise most businesses against that project even in the best of times.
 Luckily, technology companies have created extremely good options over the last few years.
 These e-commerce platforms are inexpensive, easy to get up and running with, require no engineering effort from you, and provide your customers with high-quality experiences similar to the ones they get at the largest online-first retailers.
 They are, by far, the best, quickest, most reliable way to boot up an online presence capable of transacting with the largest number of customers.

 We partner with thousands of platforms and marketplaces that help businesses move online quickly without any code required.
 Here are some of our most popular partner platforms.
 These solutions can help you open up alternative revenue streams and easily reach new or existing customers online to help mitigate the impact of COVID-19 on your business.
 You can also search for a specific solution that fits your needs in our partner directory.